ChoLaamY/mealdb_api/README.md

 ## Features

+* API wrapper for the free MealDB API
+* access to ingredients, categories, and areas from the MealDB
 * filter for recipes by ingredient, category, and area
 * returns recipe ingredients and instructions as a dataframe and dictionary respectiviely